-Sometimes, you will see a job that seems like an ideal fit for you.
-However, what do you if it says “College degree recommended” or “College degree required” and you don’t have that degree?
+Sometimes, you will see a job that seems like an ideal fit for you—with one major exception.
+What do you do when the job listing says, “College degree recommended” or “College degree required” and you don’t have that degree?

 The good news is that there are ways to get a good job without a college degree, even if the job listing says it is a requirement.
-In fact, some hiring managers simply say this as a way to cut down on the number of applications.
+In fact, some hiring managers simply say this because it’s easier to ask for a college degree than to dig down into which skills are most valuable for the job.
 If you can demonstrate that you have the skills and experience needed for the job, some employers will overlook your lack of a degree.

 There are some things you can do throughout the job search process to get a good job that pays well without a college degree.

 Ask: Can I Do the Job?